labseven/ADCFinalProject/README.md

 ### Transmission

-Our goal is to transmit images, particularly those that look like pacman, ghosts, and dots on a spectrogram.
+Our goal is to transmit images, particularly those that look like pacman and ghosts on a spectrogram.
 A spectrogram is a graph that shows frequency on the y axis against time on the x axis.
 Amplitudes of different frequencies are shown using colors.
 Below are two signals plotted alongside their spectrogram; the first is a pure cosine and the second is a cosine with slowly varying frequency and noise added.

 <img src="https://github.com/labseven/ADCFinalProject/blob/master/Report_Resources/spectrogram_explanation.png" alt="Spectrogram Explanation">

-Our transmission method is as follows:
+Our signal generation method is as follows:
 1. Take the IFFT of 4 different images to generate 4 pulses (this only needs to be done once).
 2. Turn our data into 2-bit chunks.
 3. Map each chunk onto a different type of pulse and concatenate pulses together.